parasyte/pixels/README.md

 resolver = "2"
 ```

+Perhaps a better alternative is specifying [`edition = "2021"`](https://doc.rust-lang.org/edition-guide/rust-2021/default-cargo-resolver.html), especially if you are starting a new project with Rust `1.56.0` or later.

 ### Driver issues

 The most common issue is having an outdated graphics driver installed on the host machine. `pixels`